danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Review the commit history of the following two files and update the [sheetload_kpi_status data](https://docs.google.com/spreadsheets/d/1CZLnXiAG7D_T_6vm50X0hDPnMPKrKmtajrcga5vyDTQ/edit?usp=sharing) with any new KPIs or update existing KPI statistics (`commit_start` is the commit URL for the `start_date` and `commit_handbook_v1` is the commit URL for the `completion_date`)
     - [ ] [KPI Index handbook page](https://gitlab.com/gitlab-com/www-gitlab-com/-/commits/master/source/handbook/business-ops/data-team/kpi-index/index.html.md.erb)
     - [ ] [Engineering KPI list](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/performance_indicators.yml)

+### Preparation for Next Milestone
+* [ ] Groom Issues for Next Milestone: for issues that have missing or poor requirements, add comments in the issue asking questions to the Business DRI.
+* [ ] Update the planning issues for this milestone and the next milestone
+* [ ] Close/clean-up any irrelevant issues in your backlog.

 ## Data Engineer tasks